 John Paul recognized transactions “mutually agreed upon through free bargaining” as “important source[s] of wealth in modern society”, and affirmed them as long as they were subject to “the judgment of Christ”.
 He wrote, “It would appear that, on the level of individual nations and of international relations, the free market is the most efficient instrument for utilizing resources and effectively responding to needs.
 But this is true only for those needs which are ‘solvent’, insofar as they are endowed with purchasing power, and for those resources which are ‘marketable’, insofar as they are capable of obtaining a satisfactory price.
 But there are many human needs which find no place on the market.
 It is a strict duty of justice and truth not to allow fundamental human needs to remain unsatisfied, and not to allow those burdened by such needs to perish.
 It is also necessary to help these needy people to acquire expertise, to enter the circle of exchange, and to develop their skills in order to make the best use of their capacities and resources.
 Even prior to the logic of a fair exchange of goods and the forms of justice appropriate to it, there exists something which is due to man because he is man, by reason of his lofty dignity.
 Inseparable from that required ‘something’ is the possibility to survive and, at the same time, to make an active contribution to the common good of humanity.”

 With all of this in mind, a logical libertarian simply could never support those who (to, again, quote Rothbard in 1957) “place their theology — and their ethic — on a more emotional, or direct Revelation, basis”.
-Protestantism is intellectually stunted, and, in many ways, it disables people.
-We know that.
-Consider the inherent subjectivity of the religion: Everyone is individualized by their own interpretation of a book of which they, typically, have hardly any knowledge.
+Protestantism is intellectually stunted.
+Consider the inherent subjectivity of the religion: Every person is individualized by his own interpretation of a book of which he, typically, has hardly any knowledge.
 This shatters community, destroys economics, and benefits only secularism.
 Liberty cannot thrive in such an environment.

 Libertarians, join the Church.